-James Paxton roughed up again as Mariners wilt in Texas heat
+James Paxton struggles to find answers as he, Mariners wilt in Texas heat

 The Mariners fell to 33-36 and 13-23 on the road.
 Of their last 13 losses, only three have been by three runs or less.

+In back-to-back games, the Mariners’ best two pitchers in the current rotation — Paxton and Ariel Miranda — delivered poor outings.

+“It does put us in a tough spot,” Servais said.
+“We’ve been trying to hold it together with glue and everything else around here.”

-In sauna-like conditions at Globe Life Park, with temperature on the field around 100 degrees with high humidity on Friday night, Paxton seemed to wilt in the conditions, falling apart in a five-run third inning.
+In sauna-like conditions at Globe Life Park, with temperature on the field around 100 degrees with high humidity Friday night, Paxton seemed to wilt in the conditions, falling apart in a five-run third inning.

-With the velocity on his fastball down just a tick and his command not every sharp, Paxton just couldn’t find success.
-The unhelpful strike zone of home plate umpire Alan Porter didn’t help.
-The pitches that were borderline on the edges of the plate were called balls and when he was forced to bring the ball over the plate, he left pitches right down the middle.
+With the velocity on his fastball down just a tick and his command not sharp, Paxton just couldn’t find success.
+The tight strike zone of home-plate umpire Alan Porter didn’t help.
+The pitches that were borderline on the edges of the plate were called balls and when he was forced to bring the ball over the plate, he left pitches right down the middle and they were hit hard.

+“I didn’t fill up the zone enough with strikes to get those calls,” he said.
+“I didn’t earn those strikes.”

+So what has been the issue in his last two starts, where he’s given up a combined 11 runs in 72/3 innings?
+Is the forearm strain that put him on the disabled list on May 5 bothering him again?

+“Mechanically, Mel picked up a few things tonight,” Servais said.
+“He’s kind of cutting himself off a little bit so he doesn’t have the extension to the fastball and the finish to the offspeed pitches, which you can see.
+The hitters are tracking it much better than they typically do.”

 The game-changing moment for Paxton came with one out in the third inning.
 He walked Delino DeShields and Shin-Soo Choo back-to-back.
-It was sequence he would never recover from.
 Elvis Andrus followed with a double into left, reaching out and driving a low curveball for a line drive to tie the game at 1.

 Paxton couldn’t make the pitch to stop the bleeding.
-After getting up 0-2 on Beltre, he left a 96-mph fastball over the middle of the plate that Adrian Beltre drove into right for a two-run single and a 3-1 lead.
+After getting up 0-2 on Adrian Beltre, he left a 96-mph fastball over the middle of the plate that Beltre drove into right for a two-run single and a 3-1 lead.

-A strikeout of Carlos Gomez momentarily slowed the Rangers’ rally.
-Rougned Odor doubled and Jonathan Lucroy pulled a ground ball just past Taylor Motter at shortstop to make it 5-1.

-When Paxton finally retired Mike Napoli with a fly ball to right, the Rangers had scored five runs on four hits and two walks and Paxton had thrown a pitch-count crushing 40 pitches.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.